Schneegans/schneegans.github.io/gnome-pie.md

 ## Tweaking the behavior of Gnome-Pie

+By clicking on the panel-indicator of Gnome-Pie or by launching the application a second time, you can open its settings menu.
+When started for the first time Gnome-Pie generates some example Pies.
+Feel free to use them as a starting point for your custom configuration!

+### Adding Slices via Drag'n'Drop

 {% assign picture = "gnome-pie_06.jpg" %}
-{% assign size = "large" %}
+{% assign size = "medium" %}
 {% assign text = "The settings menu of Gnome-Pie" %}
-{% include image_right %}By clicking on the panel-indicator of Gnome-Pie or by launching the application a second time, you can open its settings menu.

-Here you can set up your Pies.
+{% include image_right %}Here you can set up your Pies.
 All your Pies are listed on the left --- you can add new or delete existing pies with the little plus and minus sign in the lower left-hand corner.
 On the right is a preview of each Pie.
-Simply drag and drop the Slice to reorder them.
+Simply drag and drop the Slices to reorder them.

 You can drag stuff from your computer to this preview in order to add it to the Pie.
+You can drag almost anything there:

+* Applications from your main menu
+* Applications from `/usr/share/applications`
+* Files and folders
+* Links and bookmarks from your browser

+<div class="clearfix"></div>

+### Adding Slices manually

+{% assign picture = "gnome-pie_07.jpg" %}
+{% assign size = "medium" %}
+{% assign text = "The settings menu of each Slice" %}
+{% include image_right %}There is also a little button between two Slices which allows you to add new Slices manually.
+This way you can add other action types to your Pie:

+* Simulate key press
+* A group of slices, one for each open window (allows for application switching, almost like Alt-Tab) or one for each open window of your current workspace only
+* Slices for rebooting or shutting off your computer
+* Slices for your file browser bookmarks
+* Slices for your recent clipboard entries

+<div class="clearfix"></div>

+### Adjusting Pie Options

+{% assign picture = "gnome-pie_02.jpg" %}
+{% assign size = "medium" %}
+{% assign text = "The settings menu of each Pie" %}
+{% include image_right %}You can change some settings for each Pie by double-clicking the Pie in the list on the left.
+There you can assign a new hotkey for the Pie, select the icon, specify the name and adjust other options, for example you can change the shape of the Pie.

+<div class="clearfix"></div>

+### General Options

+{% assign picture = "gnome-pie_08.jpg" %}
+{% assign size = "medium" %}
+{% assign text = "The general settings menu of Gnome-Pie" %}
-By clicking on the "General Settings"-button in the tool bar, you can specify some behavior options (such as <em>Startup on Login</em> or a <em>Global Scale</em> factor).
+{% include image_right %}By clicking on the "General Settings"-button in the tool bar, you can specify some behavior options.
+For instance you can enable *Startup on Login* or set a *Global Scale* factor.
+Additionally you can limit the *maximum number of displayed items* per Pie and a distance beyond which Slices cannot be selected.
 Furthermore you can select a theme which skins all of your pies to match your taste.

+<div class="clearfix"></div>

 ## Advanced Usage